-- Place steak in the air fryer basket, ensure they are not touching [Note 1].
+- Place leftover steak in the air fryer basket.
+If you are cooking more than one ensure they are not touching [Note 1].

-- Cook steak in batches if necessary.
-Reheat leftover steaks that are a similar thickness together.
-Steak thickness if the main factor that affects how long they take to reheat, so this will help to prevent some steaks becoming overcooked before others have warmed through.
+- Reheat steak in batches if necessary.
+Reheat leftover steaks that are of similar thickness together.
+Steak thickness is the main factor that affects how long they take to reheat, so this will help to prevent some steaks becoming overcooked before others have warmed through.

 - Use an instant-read meat thermometer to check the internal temperature.